ksuarz/monary/doc/examples/block-query.rst

 Setup
 -----
+This setup will be identical to the setup in
+:doc:`the query example </examples/query>`.

 For this example, let's use Monary to insert documents with numerical data into MongoDB.
 First, we can set up a connection to the local MongoDB database::